stark1tty/awesome-PhD/README.md

 #### Fonts
 - [FONT AWESOME](https://fontawesome.com/v5.15/icons?d=gallery&p=2&m=free): Font Awesome has loads of free icons to choose from to use in presentations, posters, etc.
 - [GOOGLE FONTS](https://fonts.google.com/): A large library of fonts with a limited search engine, for use on and offline.
+- [NERD FONTS](https://github.com/ryanoasis/nerd-fonts): Nerd Fonts is a project that patches developer targeted fonts with a high number of glyphs (icons).
+Specifically to add a high number of extra glyphs from popular 'iconic fonts' such as Font Awesome, Devicons, Octicons, and others.

+#### Gantt Charts
+- [GANTTRIFY](https://github.com/giocomai/ganttrify): Check out this handy tool to create Gantt charts in R.

 #### Graphical Editors

 #### Maps
 - [GOOGLE EARTH STORY MAPS](https://newsinitiative.withgoogle.com/en-gb/resources/trainings/storytelling-with-google-earth/google-earth-creation-tools-tell-your-story-across-the-world/): How to use Google Earth to create compelling stories for online digital presentations.
+- [MAPBOX](https://www.mapbox.com/): A comprehensive mapping suite geared towards non-specialists in need of displaying geospatial information.
+Allows for embedding.
+- [PRETTYMAPS](https://github.com/marceloprates/prettymaps): A small set of Python functions to draw pretty maps from OpenStreetMap data.
+Based on osmnx, matplotlib and shapely libraries.

 #### Presentations
 - [CANVA](https://www.canva.com): Canva is amazing for creating content such as slides, figures and there are so many great (and free!) designs to choose from.
 - [COLOR ORACLE](https://colororacle.org/index.html): A piece of software that helps you tell whether your plot or slide is accessible to folk with different colour vision impairments.
+- [MIRO](https://miro.com/): You can use Miro for creating visual presentations of anything, and most of all, for collaboration with others!
+The possibilities are endless.

+#### R
+- [R VISUALIZATION](https://wilkelab.org/SDS375/syllabus.html): This is a great syllabus about visualizing data in R, held by [Claus Wilke](https://github.com/clauswilke).
+- [R GRAPH GALLERY](https://r-graph-gallery.com/): A collection of charts made with the R programming language.

+##### ggplot
+- [GGHELP](https://rdrr.io/github/brandmaier/ggx/man/gghelp.html): An R package that "converts a natural language query into a 'ggplot2' command string".
+- [GGPLOT TRICKS](https://twitter.com/data_question/status/1496130684729303045?s=20): Some tricks from the R people to level up your ggplot game.

 #### Stock Imagery
 - [FLATICON](https://www.flaticon.com/): Flaticon has a huge amount of free stickers and icons, ready to download and use.
+- [ICON BUDDY](https://iconbuddy.app/): Download, Customize, Edit and Personalize.
+Over 180k+ open-source icons.
+- [PHYLOPIC](phylopic.org): An open database of freely usable silhouettes of life forms.

 #### Tools for the Artistically Challenged
 - [AUTODRAW](https://www.autodraw.com/): AutoDraw magically makes your doodles into nicer graphics by suggesting shapes based on what you drew.

-- [FSBRAIN](https://cran.r-project.org/web/packages/fsbrain/vignettes/fsbrain.html): This R package "helps visualize surface-based brain structure data for large groups of subjects with very little code" and "also supports the computation of simple brain morphometry measures".
-- [GANTTRIFY](https://github.com/giocomai/ganttrify): Check out this handy tool to create Gantt charts in R.
-- [GGHELP](https://rdrr.io/github/brandmaier/ggx/man/gghelp.html): An R package that "converts a natural language query into a 'ggplot2' command string".
-- [GGPLOT TRICKS](https://twitter.com/data_question/status/1496130684729303045?s=20): Some tricks from the R people to level up your ggplot game.
-- [MIRO](https://miro.com/): You can use Miro for creating visual presentations of anything, and most of all, for collaboration with others!
-The possibilities are endless.
-- [PHYLOPIC](phylopic.org): An open database of freely usable silhouettes of life forms.
-- [R VISUALIZATION](https://wilkelab.org/SDS375/syllabus.html): This is a great syllabus about visualizing data in R, held by [Claus Wilke](https://github.com/clauswilke).
-- [MAKE YOUR OWN SCATTERPLOT](https://drawdata.xyz/): This handy tool allows you to draw in scatterplot points and download a CSV file with the coordinates.
-- [MICROSOFT POWER BI](https://powerbi.microsoft.com/): Microsoft Power BI is an interactive data visualization software product developed by Microsoft with a primary focus on business intelligence.
-- [R GRAPH GALLERY](https://r-graph-gallery.com/): A collection of charts made with the R programming language.

 ### Websites and Web Presence